MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-how-to-beat-chaos-gauntlet-easy.md

 ---

-And there you go, a bunch of tips and trips for completing each level in the Chaos Gauntlet.
+And there you go, a bunch of tips and tricks for completing each level in the Chaos Gauntlet.